Alex7900/Memory-Allocator-Algorithm-CP386/README.md

 **command>**
 From here the user will enter one of the commands above to execute the memory allocator

-A request for 20,000 bytes will appear as follows
+A request for 20,000 bytes will appear as follows:

 *command>RQ P0 20000 B*
 The first parameter to the RQ command is the new process that requires the memory, followed by the amount of memory being requested, and finally the strategy.
 (In this situation, “B” refers to best fit.)
+The RQ flags are:
+- F—First fit

+- B-Best fit

+- W—Worst fit

 Similarly, a release will appear as:
 *command>RL P0*